daniellj/DistributedComputing/ApacheSpark/Concepts/Introduction.md

 - **3.1.
 SparkContext**: Context represents the **CONNECTION** to a Spark cluster, and can be used to create RDDs, accumulators and broadcast variables on that cluster.
 For default, only one SparkContext may be active per JVM, but can be removed.

 - **3.2.
-SparkDriver: an application written in Scala, Java, R or Python that uses Spark as a library.
+SparkDriver**: an application written in Scala, Java, R or Python that uses Spark as a library.
 You can start one or more jobs in a cluster.
 He basically start a job, that will be run by WORKERS and managed by the CLUSTER MANAGER (coordinate and control all as parallel operations of the cluster).

 ![img](https://github.com/daniellj/DistributedComputing/blob/master/ApacheSpark/Concepts/img/apache-spark-arch.png)